 Of course, being the one receiving money, gifts, or support from others will make us happier in some way.
-This is usually the very reason why a person would want to give us something in the first place.
 But those who know the secret behind giving might have a second motive - making themselves happy.
 There is a lot of scientific evidence that giving in practically any form has enormous benefits for the giver.
-This includes a happier mood, a greater sense of wellbeing, lower stress levels, lower blood pressure, and even better longevity.

 In this article, we’ll explain the science behind why giving makes people happy.
 We'll also tell you five easy ways you can give to be a happier person.

 - Why does giving make you happier?